 - 12.3 At Norwich Steiner School we recognise our responsibility to report / refer allegations or behaviours of concern and / or harm to children by adults in positions of trust who are not employed by the School to the LADO service directly at lado@norfolk.gov.uk These are adults such as those in the voluntary sector, taxi drivers, escorts, and fosters carers. - 12.4 We will take all possible steps to safeguard our children and to ensure that the adults in our school are safe to work with children.
-When concerns arise, we will always ensure that the procedures outlined in the local protocol Allegations Against Persons who Work with Children and Part 4 of 'Keeping Children Safe in Education', DfE (2021) are adhered to and will seek appropriate advice.
+When concerns arise, we will always ensure that the procedures outlined in the local protocol Allegations Against Persons who Work with Children and Part 4 of 'Keeping Children Safe in Education', DfE (2023) are adhered to and will seek appropriate advice.
 The first point of contact for schools regarding concerns and/ or allegation issues (including for supply teachers) is via the Local Authority Education Duty Desk on 01603 307797.
 A Duty Advisor (not a LADO) will give advice and guidance on next steps.
-If the advice is to make a referral to the LADO service then the LADO referral form should be completed.
-The completed LADO referral form is then sent via e-mail to: LADO@norfolk.gov.uk.
-See Appendix 4 for further details. - 12.5 If an allegation is made or information is received about any adult who works/ volunteer in our setting which indicates that they may be unsuitable to work / volunteer with children, the member of staff receiving the information should inform the School Administrator immediately.
-This includes concerns relating to supply staff and volunteers.
-Should an allegation be made against the School Administrator, this will be reported to the Chair of Trustees.
-In the event that neither the School Administrator nor Chair of Trsutees are not contactable on that day, the information must be passed to and dealt with by The DSL, Jacqui Armour, or Jessamine Glister, Trustee.
+If the advice is to make a referral to the LADO service then the to: LADO@norfolk.gov.uk.
+See Appendix 4 for further details.